Eiffo/Eiffo/README.md

 <h2>About Me</h2>

-My name is Sebastian, my age is 21 and I want to be a Junior Python Developer.
-I'm from Poland and currently learning how to code by my hand.
-Also I'm student of IT in Cracow.
+Hi, I'm Sebastian, a 23-year-old aspiring Junior Python Developer from Poland.
+I'm currently learning how to code by my hand and studying IT in Cracow.

 <hr>
 <br>